Skip to content

 2. Paste — read clipboard, decompress, decode Kiwi binary, create nodes in scene graph

-3. Synchronous — encoding happens in the copy event handler (not async Clipboard API) to ensure browser compatibility
+Encoding happens synchronously in the copy event handler (not async Clipboard API) for browser compatibility.
+This enables bidirectional clipboard between OpenPencil and Figma.

 Released under the MIT License.